 “I give them eternal life, and they shall never perish; no one will snatch them out of my hand” (John 10:28).

-A man was standing near the edge of a large crater holding a book.
+Vision: A man was standing near the edge of a large crater holding a book.
 The scenery was grayish and smokey; the aftermath of a great battle it seemed.
 The man and the book illuminated with light.
 The man was Jesus, and He held in His hands the Book of Life.
 Then from within the chasm, ascended a large, fierce looking beast, a dragon maybe, yet despite all the creature’s postering and bluster, the Lord was unimpressed.
 I believe the beast could have even breathed fire, perhaps, it did, yet the Lord was unmoved nonetheless.
 Referring to the book, Jesus said to the beast, “I give them eternal life, and they shall never perish; no one will snatch them out of my hand” (John 10:28).
 The beast said nothing, but it was made apparent to me that the creature intended to attack the people whose names were in the book.
 I believe this exchange may have taken place sometime between Revelation 12:12 and 12:13.

-The bride was hungry, so the tempter came to her and said, “If you are the bride, tell these stones to become bread.”
+Word: The bride was hungry, so the tempter came to her and said, “If you are the bride, tell these stones to become bread.”
 And so, the bride ate.
 Then the devil took her to the holy city and had her stand on the highest point of the temple.
 “If you are the bride,” he said, “throw yourself down.”
 And so, she put God to the test.
 Again, the devil took her to a very high mountain and showed her all the kingdoms of the world and their splendor.
 “All this I will give you,” he said, “if you will bow down and worship me.”
 And so, the bride adopted his ways and received the kingdoms of the world.
 “Then the angel carried me away in the Spirit into a wilderness.
 There I saw a woman sitting on a scarlet beast that was covered with blasphemous names and had seven heads and ten horns.
 The woman was dressed in purple and scarlet, and was glittering with gold, precious stones and pearls.
-She held a golden cup in her hand, filled with abominable things and the filth of her adulteries (Revelation 17:3-4).
-Many pick on Roman Catholicism exclusively, but she has many offspring (Revelation 17:5).
+She held a golden cup in her hand, filled with abominable things and the filth of her adulteries” (Revelation 17:3-4).
+Many like to pick on Roman Catholicism exclusively, but the woman has many offspring (Revelation 17:5).
 She will be tolerated for a short time (Revelation 17:16).

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.
 And those he predestined, he also called; those he called, he also justified; those he justified, he also glorified” (Romans 8:28-30).
 Who is the true bride; who is the family of God? the Bible answers this question over and over, but I like Jesus’ response when He received a visit from His mother and brothers: “‘Who are my mother and my brothers?’ he asked.
 Then he looked at those seated in a circle around him and said, ‘Here are my mother and my brothers!
 Whoever does God’s will is my brother and sister and mother’” (Mark 3:33-34).
 Most people would have probably excused themselves and gone to greet their relatives, but Jesus wasn’t most people.
 Jesus wasn’t being disrespectful or rude to His visiting relatives, but rather, Jesus used the opportunity to share a greater spiritual reality.